Frequently Asked Questions (FAQ)

 1. What is KDE?

 KDE is an umbrella brand encompassing technologies created by the KDE community.
-KDE SC (KDE Software Compilation) is the leading desktop environment for Linux and UNIX platforms.
-It is comprised of a workspace, a collection of programs and supporting technologies.
+KDE SC (KDE Software Compilation) is a leading desktop environment for Linux and UNIX platforms.
+It is includes a workspace, a collection of programs and supporting technologies.

 The homepage for the project is at www.kde.org